 Trinity College is a beautiful old university in the middle of Dublin.
 Feel free to stroll around and be jealous that your university is nowhere near as cool looking.
 You can take a student-run tour if you’d like to see/learn more.
-The main attraction are the Old Library and the Book of Kells.
+The main attractions are the Old Library and the Book of Kells.

 This former prison was used by the British to house (and execute) many of Ireland’s most famous revolutionaries.
 It’s worth the visit but you’ll have to take a guided tour to see inside.
-Tickets cost €8 (adult) or €4 (child/ student) but you’ll have an extra Euro of you book online.
+Tickets cost €8 (adult) or €4 (child/ student) but you’ll have an extra Euro if you book online.
 Visit Website

 Dublin City Gallery – Hugh Lane

 Fans of contemporary art will love this museum as it’s not only the foremost public collection of contemporary art in Ireland, but it’s also completely free.

 The Archaeology Museum is free so it’s worth checking out if you’re curious to learn more about Ireland’s history that spans from ancient to modern times.
 The biggest draw are the bodies that were preserved in Ireland’s peat bogs.